AbishuaPaulSam/Cricket-World-Cup-Data-Analysis/README.md

 ## Project Goal

+The goal of this project is to gather
-1) To Gather performance stats on Batsmen & Bowlers.
+* To Gather performance stats on Batsmen & Bowlers.
-2) To Gather performance stats on Teams.
+* To Gather performance stats on Teams.
-3) To Gather performance stats of Players & Teams in Individual Stadiums.
+* To Gather performance stats of Players & Teams in Individual Stadiums.
-4) To provide visuals Stats.
+* To provide visuals Stats.

 ![ezgif com-video-to-gif (1)](https://user-images.githubusercontent.com/79357446/229840500-b7285ebd-7f8b-4bd1-b6d2-0d06fd538315.gif)